kubesphere-sigs/fluent-operator-walkthrough/README.md

 kubectl -n fluent get output.fluentd.fluent.io
 ```

-Then you can send logs to the endpoint by using curl:
+Then we can send logs to the endpoint by using curl:

 ```
 curl -X POST -d 'json={"foo":"bar"}' http://<localhost:9880>/app.log